contact-nat/restlet-sites/modules/com.restlet/tech-doc/cloud/tutorials/01_create-web-api.md

 <h1 class="iconed" id="toc_0"><i class="fa fa-hand-o-right"></i>Introduction</h1>

 This tutorial will show you how to deploy your first API in 15 minutes or less.
-Head to our [User guide](/guide "User guide") page first if you would like to learn about the main concepts behind APISpark.
+Head to our [User guide](/guide "User guide") page first if you would like to learn about the main concepts behind Restlet Cloud.
 Now, let’s get right to it.

 <h1 class="iconed" id="toc_0"><i class="fa fa-flag-checkered"></i>Requirements</h1>